-If a Select or Input command of a self-describing file has been entered, a Form command without parameters shows the fields in the current input source.
+If a Chain, Get, Select, or Input command of a self-describing file has been entered, a Form command without parameters shows the fields in the current input source.
+If a Base command has been specified, but no input source, a Form command without parameters does a Form Sets.
 If an Open command has been specified, but no input source, a Form command without parameters shows the tables in the SQL database.